TrueConf Group Features

 • Recording layouts: Incoming video, Outgoing video, All on screen

-• Automatic recording start at the beginning of a video conference session
+• Automatic recording start at the beginning of a video conferencing session

-• Automatic stop of recording at the end of a video conference session
+• Automatic stop of recording at the end of a video conferencing session.

 • Broadcasting conferences via RTMP, SAP, HLS, NDI

-• Automatic start of streaming when a video conference session begins
+• Automatic start of streaming at the beginning of a video conferencing session

 # Power Supply